sev123-del/MarketPredict-BDAG/README.md

 # MarketPredict (BDAG)

-A decentralized yes/no market prediction dApp built on the BlockDAG (BDAG) Layer 1 network.
+MarketPredict is a decentralized prediction market built on BlockDAG’s Layer 1 for ultra-fast, low-fee event forecasting.

 ## 1. Project Idea Brief